 Drawing in the Galleries

-Get drawing tips and ideas from an artist as you sketch in the galleries.
+Get drawing tips and ideas from an artist as you sketch from a live model and objects in the galleries.

 Tours and Talks